Sandali05/LungCancer-Risk-Prediction/README.md

 ## 📌 Contact

-Made with ❤️ for research and education.
+* Made with ❤️ for research and education.
-For inquiries: sandalikaru123@gmail.com
+* For inquiries: [your email/contact link]